This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

 Material costs are highly variable and are sometimes impacted by factors such as fuel costs, changes to industry practices, or natural disasters.
 Xactware closely monitors a wide variety of material costs across the country to ensure its price lists reflect any recent changes to pricing.

-The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing.
-The index showed a 0.78 per cent decrease in the first quarter of 2020 and a 0.17 per cent increase since April 2020.
+The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing among others.
+The index showed a 2.83 per cent increase in the first quarter of 2021 and a 13.05 per cent increase since April 2020.

 Xactware’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they are charging for labour.
-The most significant change in the key labour categories occurred in the labour cost of a brick or stone mason which increased 4.36 per cent over the quarter and 12.09 per cent over the year.
+While the most significant change observed in key labour categories occurred in the labour cost of an electrician, which increased 0.89 per cent over the first quarter of 2021, the labour cost of a siding installer had the largest annual increase at 13.60 per cent since April 2020.

 The Retail Labour Index tracks a combination of several common trades, including floor covering, painting, and roofing.
-In the first quarter of 2020, the index showed a 2.09 per cent cost increase.
-Since April 2019, it showed a cost increase of 4.98 per cent.
+In the first quarter of 2021, the index showed a 1.38 per cent cost decrease.
+Since April 2020, it showed a cost increase of 3.69 per cent.

-However, the individual trades that contribute to the Retail Labour Index varied in their per cent change over the quarter.
-The most significant quarterly change occurred in the labour cost of a plasterer which increased 8.73 per cent since January.
+The individual trades that contribute to the Retail Labour Index varied in their per cent change over the quarter.
+The most significant quarterly change occurred in the labour cost of a carpenter - mechanic which increased 1.70 per cent since January 2021.

 The Combined Labour and Materials report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labour and materials makes up the majority of Xactware price list items.
 Tracking the per cent change for the cost of these items provides a good gauge of the general market.

 Fuel costs are extremely volatile and are a factor in item pricing, since low oil prices can push down the price of some raw materials.
-Fuel prices decreased 35.38 per cent over the first quarter of 2020 and 40 per cent over the last year.
+Fuel prices have increased 18.83 per cent over the first quarter of 2021 and have increased 63.81 per cent since April 2020.
 Xactware’s Pricing Data Services carefully tracks fuel costs to ensure accurate pricing.

 Annual Property Report